 One of my favourite time management tips for working remotely is batch tasking.

 This is where you, firstly, group tasks according to their category.
 Then book out a whole day or a specific time period just to focus on that category.

 Confused?
 Hear me out.

-As well as helping to keep your brain focused, it also lets your productivity levels soar.
-Win-win, right?
+As well as helping to keep your brain focused, it also allows your productivity levels to soar.
+Win-win.